LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 The details on how to define and load the definition of the ``scratch_directory`` library alias are, however, backend specific (due to the lack of Prolog standardization) and possibly also operating-system specific (different locations for the temporary directory).
-The Logtalk library contains support for selected backends.
+The Logtalk library includes a ``parallel_logtalk_processes_setup.pl`` file with support for selected backends and usage instructions.

 .. _programming_source_files: